Web3 is Tokenization of Everything

 This statement stems from the notion that in the first iteration of the World Wide Web in the 1990s, the new primitive was website.
 Back then, anyone with the technical know how was able to create a website that served up data about absolutely anything.
 This led to the mass democratisation of data, making information about almost any subject available to anyone with an internet connection.

-In Web 3.0, the decentralised web, the emerging narrative is that tokens are the new digital primitive that will serve as the key building blocks for many of the future products, services and innovations that will impact our society.
+In Web 3.0, the decentralized web, the emerging narrative is that tokens are the new digital primitive that will serve as the key building blocks for many of the future products, services and innovations that will impact our society.

 First, lets start by rewinding back to the website.
 Whilst the democratisation of information was profound in its impact to the world, the super successful internet businesses didn’t really emerge until Web 2.0.
 Originally people had to hand craft websites in HTML, then upload them to web servers to host online.
 It was possible to create dynamic content (remember Perl?), but it was not straight forward — there was a technical barrier to entry, and it really remained the domain of specialists to create and publish websites.